vercel/next.js/docs/getting-started.md

 ### Interactive

-You can interactively create a new project interactively by running:
+You can create a new project interactively by running:

 ```bash
 npx create-next-app@latest